 Woolroom

-Woolroom’s wool pillows are handcrafted in the UK using traceable British wool and GOTS-certified organic cotton.
-Known for their adjustable fill and medium-firm support, these pillows cater to side and back sleepers who need consistent loft throughout the night.
-The brand's commitment to sustainable wool products includes complete traceability and zero chemical treatments, making their designs suitable for those with sensitive skin or allergies.
-The moisture-wicking capabilities of the fill ensure a cool side even during hot nights, and their pillows are regularly reviewed for long-term breathability, comfort, and shape retention.
+The brand’s commitment to sustainable wool products includes complete traceability and zero chemical treatments, making their designs suitable for those with sensitive skin or allergies.
+The moisture-wicking capabilities of the fill ensure a cool surface even during hot nights, and their pillows are regularly reviewed for long-term breathability, comfort, and shape retention.

 Frankenmuth Woolen Mill